lucianor8775/sep10-freedom-project/README.md

 For my project, I chose the topic of **Astronomy**.
 I chose the topic of astronomy because its not widely known about and its something that i find very interesting.
 In my website i included things such as hardware, software, a model of our solar system and a future innovation that all directly had to do with things in the feild of astronomy.
 The goal of my website was to educate others about astronomy in a fun and interactive type of way which i hoped to achieve by adding things like buttons and quick fun facts about the things we have in our solar system.

-I used HTML, CSS, Bootstrap, and Github.
+For my website I used HTML, CSS, Bootstrap, and Github.
 I also chose to independently study **A-frame** in order to help me make my website.
+I used bootstrap components like carousel which provided images and fun facts about our planets, drop down which gave insight to the user about why i chose astronomy and cards which gave info to the user about software and hardware used in astronomy.
+HTML was the structure of my website and CSS paint was the paint which made it look a lot better with things like fonts,colors, boarders and text sizing.
 ## Links

 [Product](https://app.pickcode.io/project/cmb0xfko7fnw38qty38l0anql)